JaydenL33/Team4Assignment/README.md

 # Team4DataOptimisation

+# WE HAVE A GITHUB IF YOU WANT TO SEE IT WITH TIMELINE.

 #                     A Github Repo for Team 4 of Data Engineering Class's Data Optimisation Project IDEAS:

 The Following Project is to create a Terminal Assignment Solution using Machine Learning / Stochastic Optimization.